marchins/notification/README.md

 ## Backend
 Firebase Firestore and FCM Push Notifications
 Push notification system allows the users to be warned the day before the event
-Scheduled Cloud function scrapes location's websites looking for new events using cheerio
+Scheduled Cloud function scrapes location's websites looking for new events

 ## Getting started
 nvm use 20